Anton1337/powerplant-security-system-app/NOTES.md

   - Set up Font api for custom fonts!

 - Configure Ionicons for iOS (if necessary, DONT use linking)

   - Link: https://github.com/oblador/react-native-vector-icons

+- Do styling ourselfes, or use framework?
+  - Have some saved under dev tab